Silao

 Silao ([siˈla.o]), officially Silao de la Victoria, is a city in the west-central part of the state of Guanajuato in Mexico.
 It is the seat of the municipality with the same name.
-As of the 2005 census, the city had a population of 147,123, making it the seventh-largest community in the state.
+As of the 2005 census, the city had a population of 66,485, making it the seventh-largest city in the state.
 Silao is a center of agricultural and industrial activity.

 Airport

 This city is served by the Del Bajío International Airport.
 It functions as the central airport for the cities of Irapuato, Guanajuato, León, Salamanca and San Miguel de Allende.

 Toponymy

 In its original Otomi language, the area was called Tsinäkua by both the Otomi and Purépecha natives.
 In the Otomi language its name Tsinäkua means 'place of dense fog,' as a result of the columns of water vapor rising from thermal springs in the area of Comanjilla.
 The name evolved to 'Sinaua', 'Silagua' and finally 'Silao' after the Spanish conquest of the region.